10 reasons to measure permanently

 6. Preventive and performance-oriented maintenance

-By continuously measuring the load, the power quality and unwanted zero and earth fault currents, it is possible to intervene before a fault situation occurs and helps prevent premature failure of equipment or protections.
+By continuously measuring the load, the power quality and unwanted neutral and earth fault currents, it is possible to intervene before a fault situation occurs and helps prevent premature failure of equipment or protections.
 A 'traffic light' report helps to interpret measurement data that is difficult to understand.
 That is why permanent measurement is a necessary tool to better plan maintenance and prevent downtime.

 7. Registration of consumption